ncsalam/510-software-engineering/README.md

 # Uncle Tony Voice App

-A web application that allows users to speak, transcribes their speech to text, sends prompts to an Ollama LLM, and optionally reads text aloud using Text-to-Speech (TTS).
+A web application that allows users to speak, transcribes their speech to text, sends prompts to an Ollama LLM, and reads text aloud using Text-to-Speech (TTS).

 ---